apache/flink/docs/dev/connectors/kinesis.md

 Other optional configuration keys for the consumer can be found in `ConsumerConfigConstants`.

+**NOTE:** Currently, resharding can not be handled transparently (i.e., without failing and restarting jobs) if there are idle consumer subtasks, which occur when the total number of shards is lower than the configured consumer parallelism.
+The new shards due to resharding will still be picked up by the Kinesis consumer after the job automatically restores.
+This is a temporary limitation that will be resolved in future versions.
+Please see [FLINK-4341](https://issues.apache.org/jira/browse/FLINK-4341) for more detail.

 #### Fault Tolerance for Exactly-Once User-Defined State Update Semantics

 With Flink's checkpointing enabled, the Flink Kinesis Consumer will consume records from shards in Kinesis streams and